Best bike bags and boxes for cycling travel 2024

 Whilst hard cases give the ultimate reassurance that your bike is well protected, they also take up a lot of room when out of use, and, they're heavy - limiting your ability to pack kit alongside your bike and stay within airline limits.

 Enter soft cases, and this Evoc bike bag is an excellent option.
-Yes, it offers less protection - but the Cycling Weekly team has used it to transport press bikes on plenty of occasions (NB, we once even used a cardboard box for a personal bike, the theory is that baggage handlers will be more careful!).
+Yes, it offers less protection - but we've used it to transport press bikes on plenty of occasions with no issues.
+The wheels slot into external compartments, which we had some concerns about but with over 10 flights completed using the bag and not so much as a scratch, we were worrying for nothing.

 This Evoc Bike bag excels in terms of ease of use, too.
 The side opening makes getting the bike in a cinch, and the handy Velcro makes getting the parts in the right place a piece of cake.
 The newer model reviewed here now has a reinforced front zip, meaning it should last longer.